 Julie is a Tony-nominated Broadway Producer, based in New York City.
 She is a graduate of the Commercial Theatre Institute's 14-week producing intensive, and was recently in the top five for the Columbia University's T. Fellowship for creative producing -- she is currently developing the project she pitched.
 Julie was thrilled to make her Broadway debut as a Co-Producer on An American in Paris, which won 4 Tony Awards (nominated for 12, including Best Musical).
 The Wall Street Journal deemed An American in Paris "A masterpiece!"
 The new musical took home more awards than any other musical in the 2015-2016 season (including the Drama League Award for Outstanding Musical) and played 623 performances at The Palace Theater, following it's sold-out world premiere in Paris at Théâtre du Châtelet.
 The 1st National Tour launched in Fall 2016 and the West End production began in March 2017 -- plans for a production in Japan and an international tour are underway.

-Julie is currently co-producing Indecent, opening April 18th at The Cort.
-It is a play within a play written by Pulitzer Prize winner Paula Vogel, about the power of love and art.
+Julie recently co-produced Indecent, winner of 2 Tony Awards & nominated for Best Play.
+Indecent is a play within a play written by Pulitzer Prize winner Paula Vogel, about the power of love and art.
 Inspired by a true story, it follows playwright Sholem Asch as he writes the controversial play, God of Vengeance, and parallels the cast as they keep his work alive.
 It is a true testament to the fact that art matters.

 She grew up performing in musical theatre throughout Southern California from the age of 5.
 Julie was also a member of The Young Americans for numerous years, performing on a National Music Outreach Tour which focused on strengthening music programs.
 Inspired by her work with The Young Americans, she recently created "Broadway Day" where she took 25 of her Broadway performer friends across the river to Brooklyn's P.S.
 221 to show the underserved students the importance of education and teach them how to sing, dance and act.